cransom/surface-pro-3-nixos/README.md

 # What works

-In kernel 4.1, most things work as you'd expect with a bit of patching.
-4.2 reported some regressions in volume buttons and some other hardware.
+In kernel 4.3, most things work with only minor patches to the typecover (hid-multitouch) and cameras.

 ## Type Cover